vidovicblaz19/minimalTODO/README.md

 * Simple list view of items
 * Tree view of items
 * Customization of TODO and Warning keywords through settings.
+* Skip directories defined in .gitignore or .ignore files.

 ## Dependencies